 While you're restricting or forbidding certain foods, you'll always experience cravings and the urge to overeat, perhaps even binge eat, which can be painful and lead to a cycle of self-hatred -> regret -> food restriction or purging -> binge.
 Which is why you need to break out of it now in order to move forward and recover from a lifetime of dieting.

 I talk more about this in the less than 3 minute video below, and also share some action points for how you can begin to rebel against diet culture.
-Be sure to take notes - you can download a free copy of the Ditching Diets Workbook to do this.
+Be sure to sign up to my free 6 day course to catch the rest of the videos in this series.
+You can sign up here: Free 6 Day Ditching Diets course.